 When considering a child care setting, parents naturally are looking for a warm and nurturing caregiver.
 But, equally important are two other types of measures that also indicate a high-quality environment.

-The first is the process – what goes on in the program, their procedures, activities and so on and, the second is the structure – the physical environment, the number of providers and teachers and children, the safety features.
+The first is the process – what goes on in the program, their procedures, activities and so on.
+The second is the structure – the physical environment, the number of providers and teachers and children, and the safety features.
 Both are equally important.
-When you are considering a child care program, whether it is center-based or a family child care home, here are some questions that you could ask the programs (and yourself) that would help determine if the program provides high-quality care.
+When you are considering a child care program, whether it is center-based or a family child care home, here are some questions that you could ask the programs (and yourself) that would help determine if the program provides high-quality care:

 • What kind of program is provided?